 "As far back as I can remember, I always wanted to be a gangster.
 To me, being a gangster was better than being President of the United States.
 Even before I first wandered into the cabstand for an afterschool job I knew I wanted to be a part of them.
 It was there that I knew that I belonged.”

-This is how the purpose journey is supposed to begin.
-From Serena Williams picking up a racket aged five through to a young Mark Zuckerberg linking his family’s computers together to create an early social network, the archetypal story of a meaningful life is one that’s kindled by a childhood discovery and a moment when you 'just knew’.
+The opening of Goodfellas is how the purpose journey is supposed to begin.
+From Serena Williams picking up a racket aged five to a teenage Mark Zuckerberg linking his family’s computers together to create an early social network, the archetypal story of a meaningful life is one that’s kindled by a childhood discovery and a moment when you 'just knew’.

 It hasn’t been like this for me.
 As far back as I can remember, I’ve always wanted to be lots of different things.
 At school, the list included astronaut, palaeontologist, actuary, missionary and lead singer in a stadium rock band.
 None of these have stuck.
 Since then I’ve been fortunate to have had an incredibly fun and varied work life, which has included such theoretically perfect box-tickers as journalism, television and DJing.
 But though these have been fascinating, fulfilling and at times transcendent, they have felt (in varying degrees) more like ‘doing' jobs than ‘being' jobs.